NoSQL & Cassandra

 • SELECT: easy.
 Each node can find the data it has.
 Calculation on data can be done locally.

-• INSERT, DELETE: easy.
+• INSERT, DELETE, UPDATE: easy.
 Decide which node(s) should store that record and operate on it there.

 • GROUP BY, JOIN: hard.
 Will require a lot of records from different (parts of different) tables.
 Leads to lots of network traffic.